 It’s been a really hard lesson to learn.

 I’ll start with a pretty obvious example.
-I was dating a woman for a while and it seemed like things were headed in a really good direction.
-However, in retrospect she wasn’t necessarily forthcoming in her verbal communication, so I leaned back a lot on my empathic senses to try and ‘figure out’ what was going on.
+I was seeing a fantastic woman for a while and it seemed like things were headed in a really good direction.
+However, in retrospect she wasn’t necessarily forthcoming in her verbal communication either, so I leaned back a lot on my empathic senses to try and ‘figure out’ what was going on.

 I’m reasonably sure I misread most of those empathic cues, too.

 What I sensed as her need for space and independence was likely more a need for me to take more initiative.
 What I sensed as pushing back on my schedule was probably more her trying to get me to suggest more options, maybe push harder towards a common ground.
-What I sensed as a deep, soul-based connection could have been… well, I’d like to think that was accurate but I’m honestly not sure now.
 I know I loved her a ton, and often felt something close to that in return.
 But when things got really tough for me on legal, emotional and physical fronts this autumn, I expected she’d understand on an empathic level as well, and reach out with support the way I would have.
-I expected I wouldn’t have to ask for her attention.
-(I probably was hoping to be chased a little bit more overtly too, if I’m really being honest.)
-But it was total fucking radio silence.
-I tried to be patient and hold out for calls that never came.
-And as a result, I ended up without attention, love or support and we went separate ways.
+I didn’t use my big boy words and ask for help, let alone know how to.
+And as a result, I ended up without attention, love or support and we went on separate paths.

-My former marriage was incredibly empathic, as over the course of 18 years we didn’t have to really tell each other how we felt anymore – it was mostly assumed that we understood each other wordlessly.
-I’ve become too used to that reflex in intimate relationships, though, and still lean on it more than I should.
-But if I’m being really honest, it wasn’t the shared/understood feelings that broke up my marriage, it was a lack of words to support them.
-To verify them.
-To give those feelings context and detail.
-And that’s quite likely what caused problems for me again in my personal life this year.
-It’s humbling to have to learn the same lesson twice.
+Because it wasn’t our shared/understood feelings that broke up our marriage, it was a lack of actual words to support them.
+To verify them between us.
+To give our feelings context and detail for each other.
+And that’s very likely what caused problems for me again in my personal life this year.
+It’s humbling to have to learn the same lesson repeatedly.
 It’s so hard to change a natural impulse, one that’s not so easily modified as your diet or exercise patterns.

 I’ve gone back to serial dating this last month.
 No up-front expectations of a second date, no emotional attachments, just trying to enjoy other personalities and spend time with a broader variety of women than I’d normally be attracted to.